×

 What advice to expats in Merida have about housing?

 "Many expats own lovely houses in Merida, Mexico.
 I always rent a room for cheap or a cheap apartment as quiet is important to me as I am writing.
-I do not want to own property at this time in any country," said an expat in Merida.
+I do not want to own property at this time in any country," remarked one expat living in Merida.

 What are medical services in Merida like?